 FIRST RECONCILIATION & COMMUNION PREPARATION

 Children of our parish prepare for the sacrament of First Reconciliation and First Holy Communion will be using Spirit of Truth curriculum and are required to attend classes on campus.
-All children enrolled in Holy Family Formation, 2nd-6th Grade, meet on the First, Second/Fifth, and Third Wednesday of the month.
-Parents are required to attend the parent session with dinner on First Wednesdays and Joseph’s Workshop (a family workshop) on the Third Wednesdays.
+Parents are required to attend Saint Joseph’s Workshop (a family workshop) with Mary’s Dinner on the First Wednesdays.
 All children who will celebrate First Reconciliation and First Communion must be registered for Faith Formation or be enrolled at Saint John the Baptist Catholic school.

 It is required that all children desiring to receive their First Sacraments have to complete First Grade Catechesis of the Good Shepherd or Faith Formation at another parish and attend Mass every weekend (and Holy Days of Obligation).
 If your child hasn’t completed the recommended Catechesis of the Good Shepherd in First Grade you and your child will have to meet with Loree to make sure they are prepared to learn about First Sacraments.
 This may require make-up sessions.